 Truncus arteriosus is a complex, serious condition that requires surgery and may result in additional procedures as the child matures.
 The Herma Heart Institute’s pediatric cardiologists and heart surgeons are highly experienced in treating children with truncus arteriosus and other complex congenital defects, and offer excellent surgical outcomes.
-Our onsite Birth Center, advanced cardiac intensive care expertise and family-focused approach makes the Herma Heart Center team a trusted partner in your child’s care.
+Our on-site Birth Center, advanced cardiac intensive care expertise and family-focused approach makes the Herma Heart Institute team a trusted partner in your child’s care.

 The Herma Heart Institute consistently achieves outstanding outcomes for congenital heart surgery and was recently recognized as a "3-star" rated program by the Society of Thoracic Surgeons for the quality of our outcomes (the highest rating possible).
 Learn more about our heart surgery outcomes.

 Typically, the heart begins as a hollow tube, and the chambers, valves, and great arteries develop throughout the first eight weeks of pregnancy.
 The aorta and pulmonary artery start as a single blood vessel, which eventually divides and becomes two separate arteries.
 Truncus arteriosus occurs when the single great vessel fails to separate completely, leaving a connection between the aorta and pulmonary artery.